git/git.github.io/rev_news/drafts/edition-90.md

   Last October, Ævar Arnfjörð Bjarmason sent a patch series containing only 2 patches.
-The first one created a new "User-facing file formats" section in the main Git manual page by spliting it off from the existing "Guides" section.
+The first one created a new "User-facing file formats" section in the main Git manual page by splitting it off from the existing "Guides" section.
 The reason for this was that it was a stretch to have manual pages like "gitignore(5)" in a section called "Guides" which otherwise contained pages like "gitcore-tutorial(7)".